edthedev/edthedev.github.io/blog/minetest/mods.md

 - I haven't given a lot of thought to player appearance.
 - On my small server, this allows us all to not look identical.

+`TavelNet` allows building a network of teleporters, and a practical elevator recipe
+- Essential, because the depth in MineTest is 10,000 blocks, and many essential ores seem to only spawn down around 3,000.
+- 3,000 blocks is a lot is when you're digging straight down with a pickaxe, violating the first rule.
+- 3,000 blocks is even more when you're climbing a ladder to check on your sheep farm.
+- Elevators are cheap, but finicky to setup.
+They must be directly vertical of eachother to connect.
+- Teleporters are expensive, but can connect to each-other from anywhere.
+- Doctor Who fans may wish to dye their teleporters blue.

 `Wielded Light` causes any held light source to emit light while still in hand.
 - Essential because it allows walking through a caves carrying a single torch.